rootveda/ibb/README.md

 ### Dependencies

 * For module [1] & [2]:
-  OS: Ubuntu:latest/8GB
+  OS: Ubuntu:latest/8GB (min.)
   Docker
 * For module [3]:
-  Raspberry Pi Pico Wh
+  Need 10 x Raspberry Pi Pico Wh
+  Arduino IDE
 * Make sure below ports are NOT IN USE:
-  - MONGODB [29017 & 27017]
+  - For MONGODB [29017 & 27017]
-  - Nodejs Application & cluster [1575-1600, 1773]
+  - For Nodejs Application & cluster [1575-1600, 1773]

 ### Installing

 1. Clone this repository

-2. Install Docker on Ubuntu from here - https://docs.docker.com/engine/install/ubuntu/
+2. Install Docker on Ubuntu: https://docs.docker.com/engine/install/ubuntu/

 3. Assign this IP/static {192.168.1.141} to your ubuntu host ~ next version will replace this with a hostname "ibb".